spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

 ## Connectivity

 ## Contour
-A line joining points of equal elevation, typically represented as a dataset or on a map.
+A line joining points of equal elevation, typically represented on a map or as a dataset.
 ## Coordinate
 A set of numbers representing a position.
 ## Cultural Geography